xregistry/spec/core/spec.md

 ```

 If the `versions` collection were not present with the `v1` entity, or if the
-`nested` query parameter was not provided, then the top-level attributes would
+`?nested` query parameter was not provided, then the top-level attributes would
 be used to update the default Version (`v1` in this case).
 However, because
 they are present, the request to update `v1` becomes ambiguous because it is
 not clear if the server is meant to use the top-level attributes or if it